VIRTUES are the basis of genuine happiness…the elements of the human spirit…the truest expression of our souls.

 Please Note: This group is not intended to become a therapy group to help members solve difficult personal problems.
 However, as we learn to discern the virtues we need to call forth, we will be empowered to peacefully resolve many of life’s challenges.

-This format was designed by Brook Oberst, a Yellow Springs resident and retired social worker.
+This format was designed by Brook Parker, a Yellow Springs resident and retired social worker.
 She has been hosting a group of seven women for more than three years.
 Meeting duration is 2-2.5 hours and has a maximum of eight members due to the time needed for interpersonal sharing.
 Consistent participation is preferable to foster a supportive and trusting atmosphere.
 Occasionally this group may have an opening.
 If you are interested in forming a group you are welcome to come as a guest.

 Comments from Participants: